skx/rss2email/README.md

        python3-html5lib python3-lxml python3-six python3-webencodings
       0 upgraded, 0 newly installed, 9 to remove and 0 not upgraded.

-This project, being built in go, is self-contained and easy to deploy without the need for additional external libraries.
+This project is self-contained binary, and easy to deploy without the need for additional external libraries.